jeremyckahn/octopress/source/_posts/2012-07-15-being-a-css-at-keyframe-power-user.markdown

 ## The prefix problem

 One CSS rule isn't cool anymore.
 You know what's cool?
 A _billion_ CSS rules.
-That's the current state of affairs with CSS3, anyways.
+That's the current state of affairs with CSS 3, anyways.
 This problem extends to `@keyframes`:

 ```css
 .myAnimation {